 - UQ Excellence and UQ Merit Scholarships are awarded on the basis of a range of factors including but not necessarily limited to academic achievement, demonstrated leadership and/or community service, financial need, program preferences and secondary school attended.

 The award of scholarships is entirely at the discretion of The University of Queensland and no appeals regarding the non-award of an Academic Scholarship will be entered into.
-Please refer to the Academic Scholarship Guidelines for more detailed information regarding the University's selection policies.
+Please refer to the Academic Scholarship Information and Rules for more detailed information regarding the University's selection policies.

 I deferred my university studies for a year after finishing Year 12.
 Am I still eligible for a UQ Academic Scholarship?